 - Kinoshita Elementary School

 - Ladera Ranch Elementary School

 All students whose home schools are hosting the TK Program will be placed at those sites.
-In the case where there are more requests than openings, the students will be selected by lottery after March 29th.
-Once students are placed after March 29th, and assigned to their home school or closest school location to their home, placement will be done on a first come first served basis, based on availability.
+In the case where there are more requests than openings, every effort is made to place those students at a site closest to their home.
+Once students are placed after March 28th, placement will be done on a first come first served basis, based on availability.

 If you have any questions regarding the Transitional Kindergarten Program and/or the registration process, please contact Mary Manos at (949) 234-5342 or firstname.lastname@example.org.